Ghosticollis/GhostiBlacklistItems/README.md

 how to setup:

-compile the cs files as a .Net framework shared library
+compile the cs files as a .Net framework class library (more info you could search tutorials how to create Unturned Module)

 after you compile the module you will get a file called GhostiBlacklistItems.dll